Skip straight to costs, setup types, or next steps.

 Freestanding Unit with Chiller

-$3,000 โ $7,000Purpose-built tub with integrated chiller โ maintains target temperature automatically.
-Most popular choice.
+Most PopularPurpose-built tub with integrated or external chiller — maintains target temperature automatically.
+Most popular choice for Australian homeowners.

 - No ice needed